JingQian87/BigData/HW0/HW0.md

 **2)**

-Transformations in Exercise3: map.
+Transformations in Exercise3: filter().

-Actions in Exercise3: reduce.
-The RDD operation that triggers the program to execute is the actions and hence "reduce".
+Actions in Exercise3: count().
+The RDD operation that triggers the program to execute is the actions and hence "count()".

-Transformations in Exercise4: flatMap, map, reduceByKey.
+Transformations in Exercise4: flatMap(), map(), reduceByKey().

-Actions in Exercise4: saveAsTextFile.
-The RDD operation that triggers the program to execute is the actions and hence "saveAsTextFile".
+Actions in Exercise4: saveAsTextFile().
+The RDD operation that triggers the program to execute is the actions and hence "saveAsTextFile()".

-*Exercise 3 is an inside example and corresponding code is found at: https://github.com/apache/spark/blob/master/examples/src/main/java/org/apache/spark/examples/JavaWordCount.java.
+*Exercise 3 is an inside example and corresponding code is found at: https://spark.apache.org/examples.html.
 The code for Exercise 4 is provided in the given link: https://cloud.google.com/dataproc/docs/tutorials/gcs-connector-spark-tutorial.